Revelation (2001 film): Plot

 In two flashbacks, a relic is created in 50 AD, then hidden by Jews from a Crusader mob in medieval Rennes-le-Château.
 In present-day Rennes-le-Château, an academic under instructions from Magnus Martel is seen with the relic—the Loculus—researching on the ground to find the right place to hide it.
 Magnus' son Jake, an ace cryptographer, is released from Wormwood Scrubs Prison and recruited by his father for research on the Loculus.
 Magnus reveals that the Loculus relates to the Knights Templar and its sinister successor organisation known as "the Order", and in secret receives calls from this organisation threatening him if he does not accelerate his research, in spite of this, Magnus realises the Loculus' massive power for good or evil and has hidden it to ensure it does not fall into the Order's hands.
-After breaking a code on the Loculus to reveal the word "palingenesis,” Jake hides whilst members of the organisation kill and flay his father.
+After breaking a code on the Loculus to reveal the word "palingenesis,” Jake hides whilst members of the organization kill and flay his father.
 Jake then flees with another researcher on the project, an occultist named Mira, and seeks help from the Roman Catholic priest Father Ray Connolly.

 The trail takes the three characters to (among others) a Cambridge library to research Isaac Newton's involvement in attempting to unlock the Loculus and to Rennes-le-Château and its Tour Magdala.
 They discover that the Loculus is related to Christian eschatology and has been hidden on Patmos, writing-place of John's Book of Revelation.
 Father Connolly stays behind in London as backup while Mira and Jake go to Patmos and find the Loculus hidden in a crypt beneath a Greek Orthodox church and former temple to Mary Magdalene as Aphrodite.
-Using the reflective properties of a hermaphrodite symbol on the Loculus they reveal a hexagram built into the floor, an occult symbol.
+Using the reflective properties of a hermaphrodite symbol on the Loculus, they reveal a hexagram built into the floor, an occult symbol.
 Jake and Mira disrobe and make love within the symbol in an attempt to unlock it, experiencing a vision of themselves as Christ and Mary Magdalene before fleeing into the crypt when they hear a pursuer approaching.